ksator/junos-automation-with-NAPALM/README.md

 ## How to use NAPALM with Python

-For help with Python, you can refer to https://github.com/ksator/python-training-for-network-engineers
+For help with Python programming, you can refer to https://github.com/ksator/python-training-for-network-engineers

-installation:
+Installation:
 ```
 sudo pip install napalm
 sudo pip install napalm-yang
 ```

-open a connection to the device
+Open a connection to the device
 ```
 >>> import napalm
 >>> from pprint import pprint as pp